BrentNoorda/FuncyTag/README.md

 In general you could create all of your HTML via FuncyTag, but just because you can doesn't mean you should.
 In my experience, FuncyTag makes the most sense when you want to create just a relatively small sections of html based on runtime parameters, and you want that to be algorithmically flexible and really really easy to read.

-One place where FuncyScript may not be appropriate is when you are concerned with performance above all else, because FuncyScript is not fast (compared to most other methods).
+One place where FuncyTag/Style may not be appropriate is when you are concerned with performance above all else, because FuncyTag/Style is not fast (compared to most other methods).
 Even so, the instances are probably rare when this performance would matter.

 For instance, consider this javascript example that would build a row in a table of books, representing the author, title, and a user rating (color-coded based on a rating threshold).
 The function to build that row might look like this: